petitalb/documentation/Home.md

-Welcome to the documentation wiki!
+# The wiki is deprecated.
+Please see the [EEXCESS main page](https://github.com/EEXCESS/eexcess/wiki) for documentation